Building an ATS-friendly CV from an HTML template — a local and DevOps-driven project

-Why I created cv-converter Link to heading
+Why I created cv-converter

 This project started from the idea of turning my CV into an HTML template and automating the generation of PDF and DOCX versions using a DevOps approach.